keith/rules_apple_linker/README.md

 generally referred to as `ld64` (even though the binary is still `ld`).
 Currently there are 2 primary alternatives:

-### zld

-[`zld`][zld] is a fork of `ld64` that optimizes performance.
-This means you likely get output that is very similar to what `ld64` produces.
-Unfortunately the base of `zld` naturally lags behind changes in `ld64` because Apple doesn't often push their changes.
-This means theoretically some features could be a bit behind what you get with Xcode's version.

 ### lld

 [`lld`][lld] is LLVM's linker.
 It is a completely separate